tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Overall design
 --------------

-The simulation defines an entity called *consumer*, which may request an eNodeB RRC entity to provide UE measurement reports.
+The model is based on the concept of *UE measurements consumer*, which is an entity that may request an eNodeB RRC entity to provide UE measurement reports.
 Consumers are, for example, :ref:`sec-handover-algorithm`, which compute handover decision based on UE measurement reports.
 Test cases and user's programs may also become consumers.
 Figure :ref:`fig-ue-meas-consumer` depicts the relationship between these entities.

 .. _fig-ue-meas-consumer:

 .. figure:: figures/ue-meas-consumer.*
+   :scale: 80 %
    :align: center

    Relationship between UE measurements and its consumers

-The whole UE measurements function in RRC level is generally divided into 4 major parts:
+The whole UE measurements function at the RRC level is divided into 4 major
+parts:

  #.
 Measurement configuration (handled by ``LteUeRrc::ApplyMeasConfig``)